luau-lang/luau/docs/_posts/2021-03-29-luau-recap-march-2021.md

 * Improve performance of `math.clamp`, `math.sign` and `math.round` by 2.3x, 2x and 1.6x respectively
 * Optimized `coroutine.resume` with ~10% gains on coroutine-heavy benchmarks

 Note that we work off a set of benchmarks that we consider representative of the wide gamut of code that runs on Luau.
-If you have code that you think we could be running faster, never hesitate to open a feature request / bug report on Roblox Developer Forum!
+If you have code that you think should be running faster, never hesitate to open a feature request / bug report on Roblox Developer Forum!

 ## Library changes